-Our view is that even where accounting-based accountability solutions show results, they do so by advancing progress on a dead-end road, one which terminates far below the desired summit of transformed systems.
-Once at that dead end, we predict, there will be no further way "up"; one cannot build on accounting-based accountability's real but modest successes to reach the summit.
+summit.
 Instead, one will arrive at the dead end with a vehicle less capable of reaching the summit than was present at the outset, as the car has deteriorated along the journey.
 Even if cameras are the most straightforward way to achieve teacher attendance, they are the wrong one.
 We need instead to think about how to improve "thick" accountability to students and parents in a way that not only addresses teacher attendance but also addresses what happens when teaches do show up.
-Students need Theory Y education systems with motivated and engaged teachers, and accounting-based accountability solutions move us away rather than towards that Theory Y world.
+We need to build a road to Theory Y education systems with motivated and engaged teachers, and accounting-based accountability solutions move us away rather than towards that Theory Y world.
 Theory X systems steeped in accounting-based accountability will sometimes be better than the status quo, but won't be able to deliver the education all children deserve.

 We have used words like "often" and "usually" and "frequently" throughout this paper when describing the flaws of accounting-based accountability because there are important things, like delivering the mail via the post office, for which primarily accounting-based accountability does indeed work well.
-In addition, there is a very large class of organizations-including armies in Table 3, but also education and health systems-for which accounting can be, under the right conditions, a useful (though not primary) component of an account.
-But for this large class of organizations accounting-based accountability is not the thin edge of the spear-the foot in the door that will lead to transformation-but rather an extra layer of armor, something that will enhance performance only if appropriately tailored and introduced as a component of, not a substitute for, account-based accountability.
+In addition, there is a very large class of organizations - including armies in Table 3, but also education and health systems - for which accounting-based accountability can be, under the right conditions, a useful (though not primary) means for enhancing accountability.
+But for this large class of organizations accounting-based accountability is not the thin edge of the spear - the foot in the door that will lead to transformation - but rather an extra layer of armor, something that will enhance performance only if appropriately tailored and introduced as a complement, not a substitute, to strong account-based accountability.
 "Real" accountability which will drive systems transformation in education and far beyond often is thick, account-based accountability.
-For all our sakes, and global welfare, we believe it is time to reclaim what the term "accountability" in fact can, and should, mean.
+For all our sakes, and global welfare, we believe it is time to reclaim what the term "accountability" if fact can, and should, mean.